membraneframework/membrane_rtp_mpegaudio_plugin/README.md

-# Membrane Multimedia Framework: RTP MPEGAudio
+# Membrane Multimedia Framework: RTP MPEGAudio Plugin

 This package provides elements that can be used to depayload MPEG audio RTP packets.